ivypowered/ivy-mono/ivy-docs/src/authentication.md

 ### 1. Retrieve Parent Origin

 The `postMessage` API allows any window to send any message to any other window.
-To filter for messages sent by Ivy, we'll retrieve the Ivy website's origin, which is passed to our `<iframe>` through the `origin` query parameter.
+To filter for messages sent by Ivy, we'll retrieve the Ivy website's origin, which is passed to our `<iframe>` through the `parentOrigin` query parameter.
 Insert this somewhere in your game's client-side JavaScript:

 ```js
 const parentOrigin = new URLSearchParams(document.location.search).get(